The Access to Learning Fund is based on national guidelines and assists Home students who experience financial difficulty.

 This student is successful in her ALF application and given a grant in her final term, as her essential expenditure is found to exceed her income, leaving her with a funding shortfall.
 She has already accessed the government support that is available to her via the master’s loan.

 Student D is a graduate student in his fourth year of a DPhil course.
 He had a full scholarship for the first three years of his course, which paid his course fees as well as a stipend for living costs.
 He had expected to complete within three years, but due to a change in Supervisor his project is taking longer than expected, and he must now find alternative funding for his final year.
 He has borrowed money from family to pay the continuation charges payable to the University and the college, and has secured a job as Junior Dean at his college in return for subsidised accommodation and a stipend of £2,300 for the year.
 He applies to the hardship fund as his stipend is not enough to cover all of his living expenses for the academic year.

 Student D is unsuccessful in his ALF application.
-This is because the standard calculations used to make assessments include a Notional Postgraduate Income (NPI), which assumes that postgraduate students will have a basic level of funding in place to support their studies; in 2017/18 this is £177 per week.
+This is because the standard calculations used to make assessments include a Minimum Required Provision (MRP), which assumes that postgraduate students will have a basic level of funding in place to support their studies; in 2018/19 this is £177 per week for single students.
 This level of assumed funding must be included in the assessment, even though Student D’s actual income is significantly lower, as the Access to Learning Fund is only intended to provide a safety net for students in financial difficulty and should not represent their main source of support for covering core living costs.
 As the student only has minimal rent costs which form part of his essential expenditure, the ALF calculations do not identify a shortfall in his funding.